-Originally from Winnipeg, Canada, Wes Pearson is a senior sensory scientist at the Australian Wine Research Institute.
-He has a BSc in Wine Biochemistry from the University of British Columbia, a diploma in Applied Sensory and Consumer Science from the University of California Davis and is currently completing a PhD at Charles Sturt University.
-He was selected to participate in the prestigious Len Evans Tutorial in 2016 and is a graduate of Wine Australia’s Future Leaders program.
-He is also an accomplished wine show judge and winemaker, having made wine in Canada and Bordeaux, and currently makes wine under his Dodgy Bros and Juxtaposed labels in McLaren Vale, South Australia.
+Dr Wes Pearson is a research scientist at the Australian Wine Research Institute in Adelaide.
+He holds a BSc in Wine Biochemistry from the University of British Columbia, a diploma in Applied Sensory and Consumer Science from the University of California Davis and a PhD from Charles Sturt University.
+He has worked in the sensory group at the AWRI since 2010 and has completed hundreds of sensory studies and authored over 25 papers in that time.
+He is an alumnus of the Len Evans Tutorial and of Wine Australia’s Future Leaders program.
+He is also an accomplished winemaker, having made wine in Canada and Bordeaux, and currently makes wine under his Dodgy Bros and Juxtaposed labels in McLaren Vale, South Australia.

 Dr. Pedneault holds a Bachelor’s degree in Biochemistry and a Master’s and PhD in plant biology from Université Laval, with a specialization in the extraction and characterization of secondary plant metabolites.
 She starts her career in wine science at E & J Gallo Winery (Modesto, California).
 She developed an expertise on the maturity of hybrid grape varieties in Quebec (2011-present) as an on-grant scientist at the Center de développement bioalimentaire du Québec and at Institut de recherche en biologie végétale (Montreal Botanical Garden; 2016-present), and as a professor in the Department of Science of Université Sainte-Anne.
 Her research focuses on the biochemistry of cold and disease resistant grape varieties, their cultivation in challenging environments, and the relationships between grape and wine quality and terroir.
 Since 2012, she contributed to the training of more than 30 graduate students and interns.
 With her students, she is the author of more than 100 publications, including 25 publications in peer-reviewed journals and book chapters.
 She currently leads one project from the Canadian Agricultural and Agri-Food Canada Cluster on viticulture and enology (2018-2023) and recently received funding from the Research Nova Scotia Trust for the establishment of an experimental winery in Université Sainte-Anne.